prakhar7017/Chess-Game-LLD/README.md

 - [ ] Add a graphical user interface
 - [ ] Support for computer player (AI)

+## 🚀 CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+### Maven Workflow

+- **Trigger**: Runs on push to main branch and pull requests
+- **Actions**:
+  - Builds the project with Maven
+  - Runs all unit tests
+  - Uploads build artifacts

+### Setup for Contributors

+1. Fork and clone the repository
+2. Make your changes
+3. Push to your fork and submit a pull request
+4. CI pipeline will automatically run on your PR
+5. Check the build status and fix any issues before merging

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.